JudgementalBird/StormworksAddonTealGlobalDefs/README.md

     <img src="https://img.shields.io/badge/Stormworks-Build%20and%20Rescue-blue?style=for-the-badge">
 </div>

+## ❗ This project is **cancelled** unless anyone else takes interest
+It's incomplete, and I've decided not to continue working on it.
+The main reason is that I believe LuaLS typing is currently more capable, and a better overall fit for Stormworks.

+If anyone would like to finish what I started, and also bring it up to speed with the main repository, I would gladly merge any PR, or even transfer ownership.

 ## 📚 Overview
-A simple repo containing a global environment definition file to let you write write Stormworks Addon Lua projects in Teal, using Cyan.
+This repo was intended to be a simple collection containing a global environment definition file, allowing you to write Stormworks Addon Lua projects in Teal using Cyan.

-Not usable yet, still porting.

 - More info on Teal: https://github.com/teal-language/tl
 - More info on Cyan: https://github.com/teal-language/cyan